 PAIN A L’ANCIENNE FRENCH BREAD IN FRANCE

 Paris, France.
 We came across this traditional way of making bread called Pain a l’Ancienne (l’Ancienne looks like the word Ancient, but actually means traditional).
-Pain a l’Ancienne bread gets it’s name by referring to a traditional way of making bread, by allowing it to raise for a long time in a cold place.
-It is available in a few bakeries in Paris.
-The bread was truly incredible, with a buttery, almost nutty flavor, a soft interior and a crusty exterior.
+Pain a l’Ancienne bread gets its name by referring to a traditional way of making bread, by allowing it to rise for a long time by using less yeast or by keeping it in a cold place.
+It is available in a most bakeries in Paris, by asking for a “baguette tradition” or “pain a l’ancienne” rather than a “baguette ordinaire”.
+The best bakeries will have a sign that says “boulangerie”, because they cannot use this word unless they make their own bread from fresh ingredients.
+The pain a l’ancienne was truly incredible, with a buttery, almost nutty flavor, a soft interior and a crusty exterior.
 It was definitely not like the soft American sandwich bread we were accustomed to.
+We were usually asked if we preferred the baguette or bien cuite or pas trop cuite (well baked or not as much ).
+It is a matter of taste, but we preferred the “bien cuit” which was darker and baked longer.

 THE SCIENCE OF MAKING PAIN A L’ANCIENNE FRENCH BREAD

 The second thing we discovered is that the ovens in France inject steam during the baking process which causes the bread crust to become crispy.
 A home oven does not have a steam injector.
 Even if steam is created, many ovens have a fan that would remove it.
 The French have traditionally used a bread cloche to reproduce the effect of a professional oven.
 A cloche is a ceramic or metal, often bell shaped vessel that is inverted over the bread as it bakes, keeping the steam from escaping.
-There are two methods we have tried that have worked well to mimic this.
-The first was baking the bread in a Dutch oven, and the second was baking it under an inverted tinfoil pan.
-There are also a variety of traditional cloches available that work well.
+There are three methods we have tried that have worked well to mimic this.
+The first was baking the bread in a Dutch oven.
+The bread was shaped into a boule (a round shape) in order to fit into the Dutch oven.
+The second method was baking it the bread on a pizza sone under an inverted tinfoil pan.
+This method works well and is the least expensive method.
+The third, and best method, was baking it in a ceramic cloche designed specifically for the desired shape.
+We have an Emile Henry baguette baker that makes three perfect little baguettes.
+We make baguettes frequently, so the cost is worth it.
+There are a variety of other traditional cloches available that also work well.

-INGREDIENTS FOR MAKING PAIN A L’ANCIENNE FRENCH BREAD RECIPE
+INGREDIENTS AND METHOD FOR MAKING PAIN A L’ANCIENNE FRENCH BREAD RECIPE

 - Use the best ingredients – brands matter!
 We included the brands we used.
 The flour must be bread flour, which has more protein than all purpose flour, and must be unbleached, since bleaching interferes with the yeast.
 We use King Arthur because it is a high quality, tastes great and has a consistent amount of protein, which is very important when making bread.
 We use Diamond Kosher salt.
 Salt varies between brands and will weigh a different amount for a specific volume, taste different, and will effect the yeast differently.
 The yeast is saf-instant.
 I don’t know why, but this brand just works better for us.
 The Instant yeast is easier to work with and is more reliable because of how it’s processed.
-The malt syrup adds extra flavor.
+We also add barley malt syrup on occasion to give the bread that authentic bakery flavor that we can’t quite get at home.

 - Use a stand mixer – it makes life so much easier.
 The recipe requires some working of the dough, but it’s so wet that this is not difficult.